VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ## High availability

+The database is considered highly available if it continues accepting new data and processing incoming queries when some of its components are temporarily unavailable.
+VictoriaMetrics cluster is highly available according to this definition - see [cluster availability docs](#cluster-availability).

 It is recommended to run all the components for a single cluster in the same subnetwork with high bandwidth, low latency and low error rates.
 This improves cluster performance and availability.
-It isn't recommended spreading components for a single cluster across multiple availability zones, since cross-AZ network usually has lower bandwidth, higher latency and higher error rates comparing the network inside AZ.
+It isn't recommended spreading components for a single cluster across multiple availability zones, since cross-AZ network usually has lower bandwidth, higher latency and higher error rates comparing the network inside a single AZ.

-If you need multi-AZ setup, then it is recommended running independed clusters in each AZ and setting up [vmagent](https://docs.victoriametrics.com/vmagent.html) in front of these clusters, so it could replicate incoming data into all the cluster.
+If you need multi-AZ setup, then it is recommended running independed clusters in each AZ and setting up [vmagent](https://docs.victoriametrics.com/vmagent.html) in front of these clusters, so it could replicate incoming data into all the cluster - see [these docs](https://docs.victoriametrics.com/vmagent.html#multitenancy) for details.
 Then [promxy](https://github.com/jacksontj/promxy) could be used for querying the data from multiple clusters.

-Another solution is to use [multi-level cluster setup](#multi-level-cluster-setup).

 ## Multi-level cluster setup